IAIO Fotros

 The HESA Fotros (فطرس fʊtros) is an Iranian reconnaissance, surveillance, and combat unmanned aerial vehicle built by Iran Aircraft Manufacturing Industries Corporation and unveiled in November 2013.
 It was the largest Iranian drone at its unveiling.
-It has an operational range of 1,700 km to 2,000 km with flight endurance of 16 to 30 hours depending on armament.
+It has an operational range of 1,700 km to 2,000 km with a flight endurance of 16 to 30 hours depending on armament.
 The name refers to a fallen angel in Shia mythology which was redeemed by Imam Husayn ibn Ali.
 The Fotros carries up to six missiles or bombs.

 History

 The Fotros was unveiled in November 2013 in a joint ceremony by MODAFL, IRIAF and IRAA.
 It is believed that the unveiling of the Fotros was rushed so that it could be unveiled before the start of P5+1 talks over Iran's nuclear programs.
 It carries at least 6 Ghaem Precision-guided munitions, or 6 of 3 unnamed Precision-guided munitions.

 In 2020 the UAV participated in a military training drill known as “Defenders of Velayat Skies.”